mgentile5252/math391_independent_study/README.md

 # math391_independent_study
-Holds R code for my end of semester project for my independent study (math 391) at Colgate for applied mathematics major
+Holds R code for my end of semester project for my independent study (math 391) at Colgate for applied mathematics major.
+Goal of the final project was to predict workplace culture values from employee surveys given on sites like Glassdoor.
+Data set was provided by Professor.
+Project explored multiple different predictive models including logistic regression, LDA, Decision Tree, Random Forest, and SVC.
+Adjacency accuracy (accurate ranking +/- 1)